Top Picks

 Frequently Asked Questions

 How do I pick a board game for 6 or more players?
 Go party-style.
-Codenames handles 8+ comfortably, and Just One works beautifully for groups up to seven.
+Codenames handles 8+ comfortably, and Guess The Gibberish Card Game for Families by Relatable works beautifully for groups up to seven.

 What's a good two-player board game?
 Azul is genuinely excellent at two — tight, tactical, about 30 minutes.